syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Context-Menu.md

 Context menu at pager

-N> The `allow-grouping`, `allow-sorting` should be enabled to perform default context menu actions in grid header.
+N> The `allow-grouping`, `allow-sorting` should be enabled to perform default context menu actions in the grid header.
 The `allow-editing`, `allow-deleting` and `allow-adding` should be enabled to perform default actions in body.